 Will I Be Penalized for HIPAA Breaches I Report?

-No, HHS will not be penalize you.
-Logging your HIPAA breaches throughout the year demonstrates to HHS that you are doing your best to comply with HIPAA.
-Acknowledge potential compromises of PHI and take measures to make sure the same incidents do not occur again.
+No, HHS will not penalize you.
+Logging your HIPAA breaches throughout the year demonstrates to HHS that you are doing your best to comply with the law.
+Acknowledge potential compromises of PHI and take measures to make sure similar incidents do not occur again.

-Not logging HIPAA breaches, however, carries serious consequences.
+Neglecting to log HIPAA breaches, however, carries serious consequences.
 HHS sees this as a failure to cooperate.
 In order to remain HIPAA compliant, you must train all appropriate employees on logging HIPAA breaches.
 If HHS audits your organization, they will ask your employees to demonstrate knowledge on the breach report logging process.
-Failure to perform appropriately can result in fines.
+Otherwise, you may face serious fines.

 What if My Business Associate Logged the HIPAA Breach?

 If your Business Associate logged the breach and you have designated them as responsible for reporting, that is fine.
 However, you will want to review the breach report before they file it to make sure it contains correct information.

 Additionally, we advise following up with them prior to the deadline (Monday, March 1, 2021) to make sure they filed the report.
 Above all, maintaining a signed Business Associates Agreement protects you from being held liable for your Business Associate’s or Business Associate Subcontractor’s mistakes.

 More on Reporting HIPAA Breaches